busla/gh-extensions/README.md

 # gh-extensions

-This repository contains custom extensions for the GitHub CLI (gh) to enhance your workflow.
+This repository contains custom extensions for the [GitHub CLI (gh)](https://github.com/cli/cli#installation) to simplify common PR tasks.

 ## Extensions

 ### 1. gh-prc (Pull Request Create)

-This extension simplifies the process of creating a pull request from your current branch.

-#### Features

 - Automatically pushes your current branch to the default remote
 - Uses the first commit message as the PR title